 - Sort participants into groups by DiSC style and briefly discuss what you think makes a good email.
 What kind of message do you prefer to receive?
 What do you consider when writing an email?
 (If you’re not going to do steps 2 – 4, ask each group to share their top email considerations.)

 - Each group shares their email while people in other groups take notes on how they would respond if they received these messages.
+Consider emotional response and assumptions they might make more so than actual words they’d type in reply.

 - Ask everyone what they noticed about the different styles.
 Ask for volunteers to share their reactions to the emails.